ISO IEC 17799 2000*

 of service that third parties are expected to provide.

-Make sure that your third party contracts identify statutory or regulatory roles and responsibilities that control how obligations should be met.
+Make sure that your third party contracts identify statutory or regulatory

 Make sure that your third party contracts clarify intellectual